 The largest hurdle our company still faces today is attaining Medicare coverage for breast cancer patients.
 Although the government recognizes penile implants as medical necessities and reimbursed for men, somehow The SHOWER SHIRT™ product is viewed still as a mere “convenience” item for mastectomy patients and not reimbursed, despite decreasing the chance of infection and contributing to the wellbeing of breast cancer patients after surgery.
 Moreover, the government now reimburses shower coverings for end-stage renal disease patients on dialysis, but not for breast cancer patients.

 What advice would you give to those interested in inventing?

 While going through this process, I began reading a book titled “Unstoppable,” by Cynthia Kersey.
 The book detailed multiple entrepreneurial ventures throughout history.
 However, the most powerful message which stuck in my mind was not about the hardships of these extremely successful companies.
-The simple message that resonated with me was, “It’s harder to bring an individual product to market that has never existed, versus a product which already exists, but is changed or upgraded slightly and remarketed.”
+There is a simple message that resonated with me.
+“It’s harder to bring an individual product to market that has never existed, versus a product which already exists, but is changed or upgraded slightly and re-marketed.”

 This message still resonates with me.
 My product never existed before, therefore, the unknown is more difficult to adapt to consumers.
 I believe this message is extremely important for inventors.
 Inventors essentially create products which have never existed before, and why they are termed inventors.